 The Ultimate Method to Change Your Life

-In my experience, while growing up and well into adulthood, fitness/intentional exercise was something you do if you are involved in team sports or for short term, aka join a running group to do a 10k race, go to water aerobics with a friend a few times, go for walks etc. All of that is GREAT and we should feel good about doing those things and I recommend them !
+In my experience, while growing up and well into adulthood, fitness/intentional exercise was something you do if you are involved in team sports or for short term, aka join a running group to do a 10k race, go to water aerobics, go for walks etc. All of that is great and we should feel good about doing those things and I recommend them !

 However, none of that really was life changing as far as my overall ability to move well, feel and BE stronger, or empower me for my physical independence as I grow older.

-I originally got into "serious" fitness only for a short term goal ( law enforcement abilities testing) in 2015.
-I then had a few injuries, one was significant.
-I recovered and began exercising again.
-It was fun, I went hard, did a lot of high intensity (HIIT).
+I originally got into serious fitness only for a short term goal ( enforcement abilities testing) in 2015.
+In 2016 I had a major injury at work and was out of commission for 7 months.
+I rehabbed after that and then began fully exercising again, but with a new outlook.

-In 2019, I was still exercising regularly combining running with high intensity interval training and bodyweight, but no weight lifting other than small weights.
-During this time I ended up in extreme long term pain, brushed it off as muscle /groin pulls, tried to hide it, went to work and suffered to the point I had to get medical help.
+In 2019, I was exercising regularly combining running with high intensity interval training and bodyweight, but still no weight lifting other than small weights.
+During this time I ended up in extreme pain, brushed it off as muscle /groin pulls, tried to hide it, went to work and suffered to the point I had to get medical help.

-In March 2020, at the beginning of COVID, I was "quickly" referred to 2 surgeons due to x ray results and discovered I had little to no cartilage on my left hip joint.
-I was given the option of possibly being bumped up on the terribly long surgery list due to the severity of the issue.
+In March 2020, at the beginning of COVID, I was referred to 2 surgeons due to x ray results and discovered I had little to no cartilage on my left hip joint.
+I was given the option of surgery.

-As for today, still no hip surgery, no painkillers, injections, almost pain free 90- 95% of the time.
-I do walk funny at times now (as others love to point out), as my left leg appears (and is ) shorter than the other due to the joints compacting.
-Yes, I do still have pain and range of motion difficulties, due to times when I'm sitting too much or activity such as bending over (gardening, landscaping).
+As for today, still no hip surgery, no painkillers, injections, almost pain free, but have flareups.
+I do walk with a limp at times now as my left leg appears (and is ) much shorter than the other due to the joints compacting.

-Like many others, regardless of having osteoarthritis or other issues, I choose intentional & focused strength training.
-I base my workouts on the "Big 5"(with variations and substitutions): the squat, deadlift, bench press, shoulder press and pullup.
+Regardless of having osteoarthritis or other issues, I choose focused strength training.
+I base my personal workouts on the "Big 5"(with variations and substitutions): the squat, deadlift, bench press, shoulder press and pullup.
 I incorporate plyometrics; this does not necessarily mean high box jumps etc. This can be skipping, hops, squat jumps... anything that applies force.

 Long story short; in my uneducated opinion, strength training is proactive and reactive medicine for the body.
 This practice has literally saved me.
 I am stronger now, in my 50's, then I ever was.

-As well, being an over 50 female with reduced estrogen, I am at risk of serious health issues if I do not do what is within MY POWER to minimize the effects of estrogen loss.
+Being an over 50 female with reduced estrogen (although Im taking HRT) I am at risk of serious health issues if I do not do what is within MY POWER to minimize the serious effects (brain, bone & heart) of estrogen loss.

 I am here to share this love of intentional exercise with others.